Answer: The Lord of the Rings was Filmed in New Zealand!

 The Hobbiton Movie Set, a short drive from Matamata, is the last remaining built set from The Lord of the Rings and The Hobbit.
 Tours of the movie set allow visitors to relive the magic of the movies where it doesn’t take much imagination to see where the movie was shot right in front of your eyes.
 It’s by far the most popular Lord of the Rings attraction in New Zealand.

 After your day tour or evening tour, sit down in The Green Dragon Tavern for a cup of beer, cider or ginger beer brewed, especially for Hobbit fanatics.
+Book your tour of Hobbiton on Viator and Tripadvisor.
+Plus, find out how to get the best deal on tickets with our guide on How to Get the Best Hobbiton Discount.

 Aside from Hobbiton, there are plenty of other things to do in the town while you are there.
 Check out 11 Things to Do in Matamata (That Doesn’t Involve Hobbits).